 There are a number of possible reasons for this as set out below:

 10. What are the next steps in the patronage process?

 The patronage process for new schools is overseen by an external independent advisory group, the New Schools Establishment Group (NSEG).
 Once the online system for patronage preferences has closed, the Department will complete assessment reports for the NSEG on each of the four areas.

 Following their consideration of the Department’s assessment reports, the NSEG submits a report with recommendations to the Minister for consideration and final decision.
 The assessment reports and the NSEG recommendations for all such patronage processes will be made available on the Department's website.

 11. Where will the school be located?

-In light of the announcement of new schools by the Minister, the locations for all of the schools will be determined as part of the site acquisition process.
+The location for all of the schools will be determined as part of the site acquisition process.
 Decisions will be made in relation to appropriate sites for the schools announced and will be confirmed at a later date.

 12. Will the new school be built by 2019?